HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

   :::pokemon[Tentacool]
     - Confusion x2
     - Poison Sting does 3(4)
-    - If got Poisoned by Poison Sting it does 4 damage each turn at Level 14
     - Do not learn Double Slap
   :::
 :::::
 ::::::

 ::::::if{source="Squirtle" condition="$Item == 'Yes'"}
 :::::trainer[Sailor Edmond]
   :::pokemon[Machop]
     - Confusion x2